• Prolonged soaking may lead to hyperthermia

 • Read more about the hot springs risks and safety tips

-It is a known fact that hot springs temperatures range from mildly warm to extremely hot that can be enough to cause second- or even third-degree burns.
+It is a known fact that temperatures of hot springs range from mildly warm to extremely hot that can be enough to cause second- or even third-degree burns.
 Before entering wild hot springs, use a thermometer and test water temperatures.
 In some hot springs, due to specific geological features, the temperature can changes quickly during seconds from warm to scalding.

 Be careful if the springs are undeveloped and unknown to you.
 Use your common sense and best judgment.